wumm-project/OpenDiscovery/Sources/README.md

 To compile them with LaTeX both the German and the Russian language packs are required.

+od.sty contains main definitions.
+Note that the babel language definition is per project due to different main languages.
+We recommend to include this directory in your TEXINPUTS path.

 Altshuller
 * HowInvent-1960-ru.odt (in Russian)
   * au = G.S.
 Altshuller